xixiaofinland/afmt/doc/Technical.md

 ### Update parser version

+Check `dep/update_parser_version.sh`.
+Steps can be also done manually as:

-1. have `tree-sitter` and `node-js` installed locally.
+1. have `tree-sitter` and `node-js` installed locally
-2. Download the parser repo locally, go to its path.
+2. Download the parser repo to `dep/` folder, go to its path
-3. Run `tree-sitter gen ./apex/grammar.js` to generate `./src`.
+3. Run `tree-sitter gen ./apex/grammar.js` to generate `./src`
-4. Copy `parser.c` and `tree-sitter` sub folder into `afmt/dep` to replace
+4. Copy `parser.c` and `tree-sitter` sub folder into `/dep` to replace
+5. Remove the parser repo downloaded in #2

 ## Test